advitrocks9/broadway_copilot/src/lib/ai/README.md

 - `systemPrompt`: A guiding prompt for the agent's persona
 - `history`: Initial conversation history
 - `options.tools`: Array of available tools
+- `options.outputSchema`: Zod schema for the final, structured output
+- `graphRunId`: The ID of the current graph run for tracing
 - `maxLoops`: Maximum iterations (default: 5)

 ## Error Handling